Why is brewery cleanliness important?

 What is the difference between cleaning and sanitizing?

-Cleaning not only removes any residue that is visible to the eye but will improve the appearance of your brewing equipment.
+Cleaning removes any residue visible to the eye and will improve the appearance of your brewing equipment.
 However, it will not reduce the amount of microbes that linger around food preparation areas.
 Sanitizing is the process of killing 99.9% of contaminants on a surface in a short amount of time.
 To save time and money, many breweries use no-rinse sanitizers during the brewing process.
-State’s Po2wer™ DC is an EPA registered disinfecting cleaner that is safe for food and beverage facilities and uses both hydrogen peroxide and peracetic acid to kill various forms of bacteria in as little as two minutes.
-With 67 kill claims, Po2wer DC is safe on metals, such as stainless steel, and will not damage your brewing equipment.
-To inquire about Po2wer DC, click here.
+To inquire about which of our products provide this solution, click here.

 What could contaminate my beer?